dolphin-emu/www/CONTRIBUTING.md

 ----------

-The Git branch deployed on the main website instance (https://dolphin-emu.org/) is the ``stable`` branch.
+The Git branch deployed on the main website instance (https://dolphin-emu.org/) is the ``legacy`` branch.
 When we do large scale changes that require staging and more testing, we work in the ``master`` branch, which is deployed on a special website instance (https://dev.dolphin-emu.org/).
 Note that these two website instances share their database - as such, database schema changes